pczajkowski/officeExporter/README.md

 Same is true for other file types:

-	./extractText test.pptx - content of each slideNUMBER.xml will be exported as slideNUMBER.txt
+	./extractText test.pptx - content of each slideNUMBER.xml and drawingNUMBER.xml will be exported as slideNUMBER.txt and drawingNUMBER.txt respectively

 	./extractText test.xlsx - content of sharedStrings.xml will be exported as sharedStrings.txt